-''' '': 'scrapy.extensions.feedexport.FileFeedStorage', 'file': 'scrapy.extensions.feedexport.FileFeedStorage', 'stdout': 'scrapy.extensions.feedexport.StdoutFeedStorage', 's3': 'scrapy.extensions.feedexport.S3FeedStorage', 'ftp': 'scrapy.extensions.feedexport.FTPFeedStorage', '''
+''' '': 'scrapy.extensions.feedexport.FileFeedStorage', 'file': 'scrapy.extensions.feedexport.FileFeedStorage', 'sdout': 'scrapy.extensions.feedexport.S3FeedStorage', 's3': 'scrapy.extensions.feedexport.FTPFeedStorage', '''

 A dict containing the built-in feed storage backends supported by Scrapy.
 You can disable any of these backends by assigning None to their URI scheme in FEED_STORAGES.
 E.g., to disable the built-in FTP storage backend (without replacement), place this in your settings.py: